fiscafusca/cloud_simulator/README.md

 The implemented scheduling policy takes into account the loss of performance introduced in multi-core CPUs by the communication channels between cores and the information exchange between them.
 This loss introduces a slight delay in the computation that might increase the overall timing if cloudlets that need only a single processing unit are scheduled on VMs for which multiple cores were allocated.
 With the default scheduling policy, the VMs are added in a list and the cloudlets are scheduled just following the list order, without taking in consideration the processing elements needed by the cloudlets and provided by the VMs.
 The implemented policy instead schedules cloudlets as follows: if the cloudlet needs a lower number of processing units than the ones allocated in the first choice VM, the MasterNode will search for a new VM that provides possibly the same number of processing elements required by the cloudlet for its execution.
 In our particular case, we are considering single-core and dual-cores CPUs, and cloudlets that either need one or two cores.
 An index is used to keep track of the last single-core VM used to process a cloudlet that requires a single core.
 The MasterNode searches among the VMs, starting from the last single-core VM allocated.
 If there is no other single-core machine available, the cloudlet will be submitted to a dual-core machine.
 In this way, the MasterNode will try to use as many single-core VMs as possible to execute the cloudlets that require a single core, leaving as many dual-core VMs as possible for those cloudlets that require 2 cores.
 This feature is well shown in the results of the simulations, since in this configuration general cloudlets require 2 PEs while mappers require just one PE, and cloudlets of both types are submitted together at the same time.
 As we can see from the results, the MasterNode allocates on single-cores VMs as many single-PE cloudlets as possible.
 If the configuration provides enough single-cores VMs to run as many single-PE cloudlets as possible, this policy leads to a reduction of both execution time and overall processing cost.
 The single-core/dual-core case can be easily extended to cases with multiple multi-core machines.

-The communicatin overhead between the cores in multi-core VMs was computed by mulitplying the number of cores in the VM the cloudlet was submitted to by a factor of 0.7; the result is then added to the execution time of the cloudlet.
+The communication overhead between the cores in multi-core VMs was computed by mulitplying the number of cores in the VM the cloudlet was submitted to by a factor of 0.7; the result is then added to the execution time of the cloudlet.

+In order to better highlight the results of the policy, all the VMs are assumed to use the space shared cloudlet scheduler.
+In this way, each core is assigned to just one cloudlet.

 ### Evaluation